-Issue of shares
+15 Issue of shares

-Shares are always issued on the initial issue date of a sub-fund or within the initial issue period of a sub-fund at a set initial issue price, plus the front-load fee, in the manner described in the respective sub-fund Annex to this Prospectus.
-In conjunction with this initial issue amount or this initial issue period, shares will be issued on the valuation day at the issue price.
-The issue price is the net asset value per share pursuant to Article 12(4) of the Articles, plus a front-load fee, the maximum amount of which is stated for each sub-fund in the respective Annex to this Prospectus.
+Shares are always issued on the initial issue date of a sub-fund or within the initial issue period of a sub-fund at a set initial issue price, plus the front-load fee, in the manner described in the relevant Supplement.
+In conjunction with this initial issue amount or this initial issue period, shares will be issued on the Valuation Day at the issue price.
+The issue price is the net asset value per share pursuant to Article 12(4) of the Articles, plus a front-load fee, the maximum amount of which is stated for each sub-fund in the relevant Supplement.
 The issue price can be increased by fees or other encumbrances in particular countries where the Fund is on sale.
 Shares are only issued in registered form.

-Where explicitly mentioned in the sub-fund related section of the Annex, the Investment Company enters into certain currency related transactions in order to hedge the exchange rate risk between the reference currency of such sub-fund and the currency in which shares of such share class are designated.
+Where explicitly mentioned in the sub-fund related section of the Supplement, the Investment Company enters into certain currency related transactions in order to hedge the exchange rate risk between the reference currency of such sub-fund and the currency in which shares of such share class are designated.
 Any financial instruments used to implement such strategies with respect to one or more share class(es) shall be assets and liabilities of a sub-fund as a whole but will be attributable to the relevant share class and the gains and losses on and the costs of the relevant financial instrument will accrue solely to the relevant share class.